Categories

 If your change of use application has been refused by Nottingham City Council, you have the right to appeal the decision to the Planning Inspectorate.
 This process must be initiated within a statutory timeframe (usually within 6 months of the refusal date).
 The steps involved are:

 1. Reviewing the Refusal Notice: Understanding the precise reasons for rejection is critical.
-A planning consultant will thoroughly analyse the decision notice, case officer’s report, and all related planning policy documents.
+A planning consultant will thoroughly analyse the decision notice, the case officer’s report, and all related planning policy documents.

 2. Preparing the Appeal Submission: This consists of a robust ‘statement of case’ addressing the council’s objections.
 It may involve compiling technical evidence, specialist reports, and case precedents.